776090-pixel/Nithila_K/posts/fifth_reflection.md

 randomSpeed2 = new float[]{random(5, 10), random(5, 10), random(5, 10)};

 On day 2 I focussed on creating the mini game with dodging objects while falling down a rabbit hole.
 This required using arrays to repeat an image and allow it to move individually.
 We used this in one of our previous assignments so I used similar code but made a few changes to match the theme of the game, therefore, instead of objects falling down, they were going up as the character falls down.
 An issue I came across was resetting the arrays after the user loses because when you press replay they continue falling from where you lost.
 I resolved this by redefining the arrays after resetting the level.
+See Log entry 5 for use.

 ### Log entry 3 - Selection Structure
 if (mouseX>=drinkX&&mouseX<=drinkX+100&&mouseY>=drinkY&&mouseY<=mouseY+150) {